jxmot/reCAPTCHA/README.md

 ## Local Server

 My preference for a local HTTP server is MAMP(<https://www.mamp.info/en/>).
-There are alternatives, including a virtual machine.
+There are alternatives, including a web server running on a virtual machine.
 However MAMP is very easy to use and there's a *free* version.
 The free version also includes MySQL.
 However, if you're already running a MySQL server you will need to make modifications to the MAMP server configuration files.
 A guide can be found in my Toolbox, see [MAMP Set Up](https://bitbucket.org/jxmot/toolbox/src/f748ca316f0095eb0e298a24348f21b2315808d9/MAMP.md?fileviewer=file-view-default).
 Another option is to disable *one* of your MySQL servers.

+An alternative to MAMP is XAMPP(<https://www.apachefriends.org/index.html>).
+I've been using it more than MAMP because I prefer the features and options that are available to me.

 # Components